Touro University System Sexual Misconduct Policy for New York Campuses

 For crimes of violence, including, but not limited to sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act established in 20 U.S.C.
 1092(f)(1)(F)(i)(I)-(VIII), Touro shall make a notation on the transcript of students found responsible after a conduct process that they were “suspended after a finding of responsibility for a code of conduct violation” or “expelled after a finding of responsibility for a code of conduct violation.”
 For the respondent who withdraws from the institution while such conduct charges are pending, and declines to complete the disciplinary process, institutions shall make a notation on the transcript of such students that they “withdrew with conduct charges pending.”
 Touro will allow for appeals seeking removal of a transcript notation for a suspension, provided that such notation shall not be removed prior to one year after conclusion of the suspension, while notations for expulsion shall not be removed.
 If a finding of responsibility is vacated for any reason, any such transcript notation shall be removed.
 (Section 6444(6) NYS Education Law Article 129-B)

-7.0 CONFIDENTIALITY
+7.0 Confidentiality

 Touro has independent obligations to report or investigate potential misconduct, even if a complainant does not wish to initiate an official process.
 Therefore, absolute confidentiality cannot be promised with respect to a complaint of discrimination, harassment, sexual harassment, sexual assault (i.e. rape, fondling, incest or statutory rape) or retaliation received either through Touro’s compliance hotline or otherwise.
 The phone number for the Touro hotline is 646-565-6000 x55330.